cloudpark93/Synapse_Inspired_Filter_Pruning/README.md

 # Development time
 Dec 2020 ~ May 2021

+# Preprint in arXiv
+The preprint of this work, [D-Score: A Synapse-Inspired Approach for Filter Pruning](https://arxiv.org/abs/2308.04470), has been uploaded to arXiv on 8th Aug 2023.

 # Some words for the visitors
 For our case, we initially began this project with different development environments for VGGnets(CIFAR-10) and ResNets(ImageNet).
 I can proudly say my [co-researcher](https://github.com/jinsoo9595) and I developed from scratch for VGGnets with CIFAR-10 dataset.